DAGWorks-Inc/hamilton/docs/tutorials/using-hamilton-in-a-notebook.rst

 Using Hamilton in a notebook
 ============================

+A quick five minute primer on using Hamilton in a notebook environment.

 This tutorial can also be found `published on TDS <https://towardsdatascience.com/how-to-iterate-with-hamilton-in-a-notebook-8ec0f85851ed>`_.

 Step 1 — Install Jupyter & Hamilton